 |Korg EK-50 L

 The Yamaha PSR-E253 weighs a little less than nine pounds.
 For a 61-key keyboard, this is extremely light and very convenient for those who want to move the keyboard around a lot.

 It’s light enough for a child to lift and adjust easily on a keyboard stand, too.
 This keyboard’s lack of heft is in part due to its soft touch keys.
 These keys are designed to be able to be pressed easily and quickly, allowing for more convenient playing (and helps out those who are uncomfortable about playing the heavier keys of a weighted keyboard).

-Below, be sure to check out some of our favorite digital keyboards currently available on Amazon, and then compare them to the Yamaha PSR-E253:
+Below, be sure to check out some of our favorite digital keyboards currently available online, and then compare them to the Yamaha PSR-E253:

 However, because they’re so light, it is much easier to press the wrong key.
 On the other hand, working with lightweight keys can be a great way to learn better form and practice fingering.